lpapailiou/fac/README.md

 #### Expressions
 - Expressions in general cannot exist as isolated statement.
 They need to be part of a declaration or be assigned.
-- Arithmetic expressions are meant to perform numeric calculations and string concatenation.
+- Arithmetic expressions are meant to perform numeric calculations.
 Therefore, they use specific operators (``+``, ``-``, ``*``, ``/``, ``%``).
+- For string concatenation, the ``+`` operator is allowed.
-- By default, their components can be either 'raw' values, conditional expressions or function calls.
+- By default, their components can be either 'raw' values, expressions or function calls.
-- Multiplication and division have precedence over addition and subtraction.
+- Precedence is handled as follows:
-- Unary expressions have highest precedence.
+    - unary expressions have highest precedence.
+    - multiplications, divisions and modulo operations follow.
+    - then, addition, subtraction follow.
+    - conditional expressions will always be in brackets, thus precedence must not be handled specifically.
+    - assignments have least precedence.
-- Expressions can be nested.
-They are - after precedence - evaluated from left to right.
+    - if not handled otherwise, precedence applies left to right.
-- Expressions must not have brackets, except they are conditional expressions.
+- Expressions must never have brackets, except they are conditional expressions.
 - As expressions can be potentially assigned anywhere.
 - Also here, data types are not evaluated any further.